Tom-Nagy/walking-around/README.md

 ![color scheme](assets/images/README-images/colors.png)

 As well an orange shade (#C7530F) is used for links.
-A off white (#FAFAFA) is used for font color.
+An off white (#FAFAFA) is used for font color.
 They are distinctive and with a good contrast.

 #### Images

-The hero image is important for the UX and is large, open and trigger the will to explore the website.
+The hero image is important for the UX and is large and triggers the will to explore the website.
 A gallery page is part of the website.
 There will be pictures of scenery, paths and walks.

 #### Styling and Feeling